Subscribe to Updates

 Although 20 to 70 % of all denture wearers can be impacted by denture stomatitis, those who wear dentures without daily removal and routine cleaning of their prosthetic appliance are the highly affected people.
 The denture stomatitis is the common disease among both partial and complete denture wearers.

-Anyone who is wearing their dentures continuously for long periods of time are at risk of denture stomatitis.
-Individuals who do not remove dentures overnight will put the greatest risk on their oral health.
+Anyone who is wearing their dentures continuously for long periods is at risk of denture stomatitis.
+Individuals who do not remove dentures overnight will put the greatest risk to their oral health.
 This is why dentists constantly recommend denture wearers to remove their removable dentures overnight.

-There are certain underlying health issues that can also make the person susceptible to the stomatitis.
-Common health issues include diabetes, immune system problems, salivary flow disorders, certain medications that cause dry mouth and also aging health problems.
+Certain underlying health issues can also make the person susceptible to stomatitis.
+Common health issues include diabetes, immune system problems, salivary flow disorders, certain medications that cause dry mouth, and aging health problems.

 What causes denture stomatitis?